vmware/terraform-provider-vra7/website/docs/r/deployment.html.markdown

 ### resource_configuration ###

 This is a list of blocks that contains the machine resource level properties including the custom properties.
-Each resource_configuration block corresponds to a component in the blueprint/catalog_item.
+Each resource_configuration block maps to a component in the blueprint/catalog_item.
 The sample blueprint has one vSphere machine resource/component called vSphereVM1.
 Properties of this machine can be specified in the config as shown in the example above.
 The properties like cpu, memory, storage, etc are generic machine properties and their is a custom property as well, called machine_property in the sample blueprint which is required at request time.
-There can be any number of machines and same format has to be followed to specify properties of other machines as well.All the properties that are required during request, must be specified in the config file.
+The cluster property can be used to specify the number of machines corresponding that component.
+All the properties that are required during request, must be specified in the config file.

 The following arguments for resource_configuration block are supported: